11cafe/comfyui-workspace-manager/README.md

   - 🤏**Drag and drop** to insert subworkflows into current flow.
   - 🗂️Organize workflows with folders, 🏷️tags
   - 📂Save and sync all your workflows in a local folder (by default under `/ComfyUI/my_workflows` customize this location in Settings)
-     - Save workflow by pressing the 💾 button, or ⌨Shift+S shortcut
+     - Save workflow by pressing the 💾 button, or ⌨Shift+S shortcut (customize this shortcut in Settings).
+     - Every time you save, it will create a new record in **Version History**.
+You can easily revert to any version.
      - Enable/disable autosave workflow
-  - 🕛**Version control** of workflow
+  - 🕛**Version control** of workflow, create/switch versions
-    - Everytime you press save, it will log a new version in history.
-You can easily revert back to any versions
-    - Create named workflow version
   - Bulk import workflows into your workspace
   - 1click download all your workflows into a .zip
 - **🔮Models manager**: